SHUR1K-N/MeetNinja-Google-Meet-Bot/README.md

 - Works even in the background while you do other work (as long as you do not *explicitly* "Minimize" the Chrome window MeetNinja generates; just keep it open in the background, beneath your current open window(s))
 - Automatically disables camera & microphone in-Meet
 - Color-coded & concise activity logging (verbose) with timestamps of all activities
-- Supports Google Chrome *and* Mozilla Firefox
+- Supported web browsers: Google Chrome & Mozilla Firefox

 ## Usage
 1. Clone / Download this repository or its content (mainly **MeetNinja.py** and the **chromedriver** file for your web browser and OS)